AbinashChetia/survey-form-fcc/README.md

 # Survey Form
-This is s simple survey form written in HTML and CSS as a project for Freecodecamp's Responsive Web Design Certification
+This is a simple survey form written in HTML and CSS as a project for Freecodecamp's Responsive Web Design Certification